 Ingredients

-To make these French Shortbread Cookies, you will only need 5 ingredients (scroll down to recipe card for all quantities):
+You will only need 5 simple ingredients to make these French Salted Butter Cookies (scroll down to recipe card for all quantities):

 - Salted Butter: soft, at room temperature.
-Can be replaced with unsalted butter but you will need to add a little bit of salt to the recipe
+A good quality butter will give you the best flavour here.
+It can be replaced with unsalted butter but you will need to add a little bit of table salt (or fine sea salt) to the recipe.

 - Baking Powder: just a little bit to give these cookies a lift.